 People say they are tough and bitter, the leaves big and thick, ruffly and ribbed.
 Those of us not blessed with a southern upbringing look slightly cross-eyed at slow-cooked, grayish collards and kale, smoky with slab bacon and sharp with vinegar.
 (They are a taste well worth acquiring.)
 With today’s busy schedules, cooking greens for hours is, at best, relegated to a Sunday supper.

 That’s why I love sautéing them, cooking them quickly.
-Cut into thin ribbons, they no longer have the mouthfeel of a new-mown lawn.
+Cut into thin ribbons, they no longer have the mouthfeel of new-mown lawn clippings.
 Sweet dried fruit, plumped up in concentrated balsamic vinegar cuts the greens’ bitterness and brightens the flavor – as does a healthy pinch of salt and sugar with each batch you add to the pan.

 If you hate kale, or have never tried it; if you’ve read about how healthy it is and thought, “so is tee-totalling, but I’m not about to start that,” this is the time to dig in.
 Enjoy!

 You can substitute dried cherries or cranberries, and any balsamic vinegar will do, but the combination of a good aged vinegar and blueberries is kinda magic.

 - 1/2 cup dried blueberries

 - 1/4 cup aged balsamic vinegar